lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

 ![first_api_working.png](images/first_api_working.png)

-## Lunch/Break

-- ⏳ Time for rest and informal discussions.

 ## Building an API - Part II

 Now that you've explored some of the shortcuts provided by DRF, let's delve into creating an endpoint for the album model using a plain Serializer, without relying heavily on shortcuts.